Tranzakt/Laravel-SoftDeletesUnique/README.md

 $table->unique(['deleted_at_uniqueable', 'email']);
 ```

-**Note:** When you select non-deleted records using a SoftDelete model,
+**Note:** When you select (non-deleted) records using a SoftDeletes model,
-unless you use the `withTrash()` modifier
+i.e. you don't use the `withTrash()` or `onlyTrash()` modifiers,
 Laravel's Eloquent automatically adds `WHERE deleted_at IS NULL` to the SELECT query.
-In many cases, to avoid a full table scan, you will still need some sort of index on `deleted_at`.
+In many cases, to enable the database optimiser to avoid a full table scan,
+you will likely still need some sort of index on `deleted_at`.
 Since we are now using `deleted_at_uniqueable` for the unique index,
-you will probably want to create a non-unique index on the `deleted_at` field
+you may need to create a non-unique index on the `deleted_at` field as well,
-as well.
+i.e. your migration would need to look like...

 ``` php
 $table->string('email');